-In a world dominated by corporate giants it can be extremely difficult for small businesses to compete, particularly if the infrastructure in your country is weak like it is in Nigeria.
-However, there are many advantages to running your own business and if you can get your strategy right, it’s possible to be successful.
+In a world dominated by corporate giants, it can be tough for small businesses to compete.
+Especially if the infrastructure in your country is weak like it is in Nigeria.
+Here are a few ways to market your small business on a shoestring budget.

-It is important that you identify the strengths and weaknesses of your business, so that you can look for opportunities to build on, and also overcome any potential threats.
+You must identify the strengths and weaknesses of your business so you can look for opportunities to build on and also overcome any potential threats.

-Doing so will help you market the business effectively by targeting the correct people and conveying the right messages about you, your products and your services.
+Doing so will help you market the business by targeting the correct people and conveying the right messages about you, your products, and your services.

 Such a SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis might help you begin this process and should focus on several factors.